Nickwasused/tor-stealth-snowflake/README.md

   }

 }
-/*
-Only websocket-specific stuff.
-*/

 class WS {

-  // Build an escaped URL string from unescaped components.
-Only scheme and host
-  // are required.
-See RFC 3986, section 3.
   static buildUrl(scheme, host, port, path, params) {
 	var parts;
 	parts = [];
 	parts.push(encodeURIComponent(scheme));
 	parts.push('://');

-	// If it contains a colon but no square brackets, treat it as IPv6. if (host.match(/:/) && !host.match(/[[\]]/)) {
+	if (host.match(/:/) && !host.match(/[[\]]/)) {
 	  parts.push('[');
 	  parts.push(host);